-

 Subject to the limitations of the Articles of Incorporation and the bylaws of this corporation, and of the laws of the State of Arizona, corporate powers PATS shall be exercised by and under the authority of, and the business and affairs of this corporation shall be controlled by, a Board of Directors.

-The candidate for the Teacher Representative shall be chosen from among then current faculty, by secret ballot to be submitted to the Nominating Committee (as defined in Article V, Section 3 of these Bylaws), for inclusion in the election by the membership of the Board of Directors at its annual meeting as stated herein below.
+The candidate for the Teacher Representative shall be nominated by current faculty, for inclusion in the election by the membership of the Board of Directors at its annual meeting as stated herein below.

 Section 3 Annual Meetings